 Common Vision Problems and Correction Options

 According to the World Health Organization, approximately 285 million people worldwide have some type of visual impairment, 80 percent of which can be prevented or cured.
-A large portion of this number includes common vision errors that can be treated with prescription lenses or a vision correction procedure.
-The ophthalmologists included in our directory have a proven track record with both peers and patients, earning them a reputation as the most experienced and skilled eye doctors in the field of ophthalmology.
-Read on to learn more about the vision problems these eye doctors diagnose, and the vision correction options they offer to their patients.
+A large portion of this number includes common vision problems which prescription lenses or a vision correction procedure can treat.
+The ophthalmologists included in our directory have a proven track record with both peers and patients, earning them a reputation as the most experienced and skilled eye doctors in their field of ophthalmology.
+Read on to learn more about the vision problems these eye doctors diagnose and the vision correction options they offer to their patients.

 Common Vision Problems

-When a person has less than 20/20 vision in one or both eyes, they have what is called a refractive error.
-This means that the light entering the eye does not bend, or refract, when it passes through the cornea and reaches the retina.
+Patients who have vision problems are those who have less than 20/20 vision in one or both eyes.
+They have what’s called a refractive error.
+A refractive error means the light entering the eye does not bend or refract correctly when it passes through the cornea and reaches the retina.
 A refractive error in one or both eyes is what causes vision problems, which are characterized by blurry near or distance vision, or both.
-The following vision conditions occur as a result of refractive errors.
+The following vision conditions occur because of refractive errors:

-Myopia, what is commonly known as “nearsightedness,” is a refractive error that causes distance vision to be blurry or unclear.
-This error occurs as a result of the eye being too long, or the cornea overly curved, which interferes with the cornea’s ability to refract light rays onto the retina.
-As a result, the eye is unable to focus properly and vision is impaired.
-People with myopia typically have problems seeing road signs, movie screens and other objects in the distance.
+Myopia (nearsightedness), is a refractive error which causes distant vision to be blurry or unclear.
+This error occurs because of the eye being too long, or the cornea overly curved which interferes with the cornea’s ability to refract light rays onto the retina.
+As a result, the eye is unable to focus and needs vision correction.
+People with myopia typically have vision problems like trouble seeing road signs, movie screens and other objects in the distance.
 A hereditary condition, myopia is usually apparent in childhood and will either remain unchanged or worsen with age.

-Hyperopia, or farsightedness, is a refractive error that results in blurry near vision.
-The cause of this error is either that the eye itself is too short in length, the cornea is irregularly shaped or a combination of the two factors.
-One or both of these factors contribute to light rays focusing on a point behind the retina, instead of focusing on the retina itself, so that images in the near distance appear blurry.
-People with hyperopia have problems with tasks that involve close-up vision, such as reading a book or a computer screen.
-Hyperopia is hereditary, and is usually present at birth.
-The aging process further develops this condition, so that focusing becomes more difficult as a person gets older.
+Hyperopia, or farsightedness, is a refractive error which results in blurry near vision.
+The cause of these vision problems is either that the eye itself is too short, an irregularly shaped cornea or a combination of the two.
+One or both factors contribute to light rays focusing on a point behind the retina, instead of focusing on the retina itself, so images in the near distance appear blurry.
+People with hyperopia have problems with tasks which involve close-up vision, such as reading a book or a computer screen.
+Hyperopia is hereditary and is usually present at birth.
+Aging exacerbates hyperopia and will worsen your ability to focus.

-Presbyopia, or age-related vision loss, typically begins around the age of 40, causing a person to have difficulty reading and seeing things clearly up-close.
-This refractive error is the result of the hardening of the eye lens, which gradually becomes thicker during the aging process.
+Presbyopia, or age-related vision loss, often begins around the age of 40, causing a person to have difficulty reading and seeing things up-close.
+These vision problems are the result of the hardening of the eye lens, which gradually becomes thicker during the aging process.
 When the eye lens loses its elasticity and starts to harden, it can no longer change shape and focus properly.
-People with presbyopia will notice that their near vision becomes increasingly blurred as they age.
-Most people with presbyopia need reading glasses to read or perform work tasks that require precise near vision.
+People with presbyopia will notice their near vision becomes increasingly blurred as they age.
+Most people with presbyopia need reading glasses to read or perform work tasks.

 Diagnosing Vision Problems

-Refractive errors are diagnosed through a comprehensive dilated eye exam performed by an eye care professional.
+Refractive errors and other vision problems are diagnosed through a comprehensive dilated eye exam performed by an eye care professional.

 The eye exam consists of tests that measure eye health, visual acuity, how your eyes respond to light and how your eyes work together.
-These tests are used to diagnose refractive errors and determine an accurate prescription for corrective lenses, if needed.
+These tests are used to diagnose refractive errors and determine an accurate prescription for corrective lenses.

 Correcting Vision Problems

-Once it is determined that vision problems are present, there are many ways (both temporary and more long-term) to correct them and achieve clearer vision.
+Once you determine vision problems are present, there are many ways (both temporary and long term) to correct them and achieve clearer vision.
+They include:

 Corrective lenses include prescription eyeglasses or contact lenses.
-Both types of corrective lenses are used to correct refractive errors, including myopia, hyperopia, astigmatism and presbyopia.
+Both types of corrective lenses are used to correct vision problems, including myopia, hyperopia, astigmatism and presbyopia.

-Refractive surgery, or vision correction surgery, is used to correct common refractive errors (including myopia, hyperopia, astigmatism and presbyopia) to reduce or eliminate dependence on glasses or contact lenses.
-The following are the most common refractive surgeries performed by the ophthalmologists included in our list of eye care providers.
+Refractive surgery, or vision correction surgery, is used to correct common refractive error vision problems (including myopia, hyperopia, astigmatism, and presbyopia).
+Refractive surgery can reduce or eliminate dependence on glasses or contact lenses.
+The following are the most common refractive surgeries performed by ophthalmologists.

 LASIK (laser in-situ keratomileusis) is the most commonly performed refractive surgery.
-The procedure involves creating a small incision in the cornea with a blade or a laser, and then reshaping the cornea so that it refracts light properly, resulting in clearer vision.
-LASIK surgery may also be used in tandem with wavefront technology, which uses computer imaging to provide precise measurements of the eye’s structure in order to guide the surgeon during surgery.
+The procedure involves creating a small incision in the cornea with a blade or a laser and then reshaping the cornea so it refracts light properly, resulting in clearer vision.
+LASIK surgery may also be used in tandem with wavefront technology, which uses computer imaging to provide precise measurements of the eye’s structure to guide the surgeon during surgery.
 This LASIK surgical method is often called “wavefront” or “custom” LASIK.

-LASEK (laser epithelial keratomileusis) surgery involves lifting the outer layer of the cornea, using a fine blade along with an alcohol solution, and then using a layer to reshape the cornea so that it refracts light properly.
+LASEK (laser epithelial keratomileusis) surgery involves lifting the outer layer of the cornea, using a fine blade along with an alcohol solution and then using a laser to reshape the cornea so that it refracts light properly.